OCRA announce 80 COVID-19 Response Grant Phase 3 recipients

-To qualify for the $10,000 grant a total company employment of less than 100 employees, 51% of the workforce retained need to classify as low-to-moderate income and be physically located in LaGrange County.
-The LCEDC will establish a committee of local business leaders to review the applications.
+To qualify for the $10,000 grant the business has a total business employment of less than 100 employees, 51% of the workforce retained need to classify as low-to-moderate income and the business needs to be physically located in LaGrange County.
+The LCEDC has an established committee of local business leaders to review the applications.
 The committee will utilize financial information provided in the application by businesses to determine the impact of the pandemic on each business.
 Priority will be given to those businesses that have been impacted the most.
 Applicants will need to show that grant funds will be used to retain low-to-moderate-income jobs.

-Contact Bill Bradley or Sherri Johnston at the LaGrange County Economic Development Corporation to request an application or email email@example.com.
-The application is also available at www.lagrangecountyedc.com.
+The application is also available at www.lagrangecountyedc.com or Contact Bill Bradley or Sherri Johnston at the LaGrange County Economic Development Corporation to request an application at (260) 499-4994 or email firstname.lastname@example.org for more information.

 Senator Todd Young’s business guide to the CARES Act –